 2 Timothy 1:14 “That good thing which was committed to you, keep by the Holy Spirit who dwells in us.”

 Jesus said, “The Father who dwells in Me” (John 14:10).
 We have the Spirit of the One who raised Jesus from death, dwelling in us (Rom.
 8:11).
 The Father resurrected His Son (Gal.
 1:1).
 The Holy Spirit who dwells in us, IS the Spirit of God our Father.
-The Spirit of the Father comes to us, AS the Spirit of His Son.
+The Spirit of the Father comes to us, through His Son, as the Spirit of His Son.
 We “hear” the words of Christ!
 Jesus said, “My sheep hear My voice” (Jn 10:27).

 COMPARE these parallel texts.